katana-network/awesome-katana/README.md

 # Awesome Katana

 A list of awesome Katana resources.
 For contributions, please see the bottom of the file.
+For a visual and searchable list, see also [Katana tools](https://katana.tools).

 ## Resources